LIUBINfighter/Blog/content/about/index.md

 (Updated on Oct 12,2024) I find it's not easy to write and upload articles even once a week...

-And the blog is less well-organized like an e-book.
-Therefore, for consecutive serialized articles or thematic articles, I will place and organize them in the [SurvivingManual](https://liubinfighter.github.io/Jay_Survival_Manual/#/).
+And the blog is less well-organized than an e-book.
+Therefore, for consecutive serialized articles or thematic articles, I will organize them in the [SurvivingManual](https://liubinfighter.github.io/Jay_Survival_Manual/#/).

+Still, I can write some blogs whose content is relatively independent to one another here.

 ### Courses